Legenda book series

 Proposals.
 For details of how to propose Legenda books, see this link.

 Review copies.
 Journals wishing to review books in this series should please contact firstname.lastname@example.org to request copies.

 Subvention.
 Authors in this series are not required to raise any subsidy or subvention, but are responsible in the usual way if any rights fees arise from illustrations or other copyright material included.

 History.
 Transcript is the creation of the comparative literature scholar and novelist Matthew Reynolds, and began publishing in 2015.
-It benefits from close ties to the major OCCT (Oxford Comparative Criticism and Translation) project.
+It benefits from close ties to the Oxford Comparative Criticism and Translation Research Centre.